Mini focaccias with cumin, coriander and mint

 - In a large bowl sift the flour and salt.
 In a bowl, dissolve yeast, water and sugar.
 Pour the mixture in the center of the flour and let it rest for 5 minutes.

 - Knead the dough by hand for 10 minutes or in an stand mixer with a dough hook for 5 - 8 minutes until it becomes smooth and elastic.
 Lightly grease a bowl with some olive oil, transfer the dough in it, cover with plastic wrap and let rise in a warm place for about 1 hour or until it doubled the volume.
+The rising times are approximate, it can take more or less time depending on the temperature of the environment, the freshness of the yeast, the strength of the flour and other factors not related to the recipe.

 - Deflate the dough and divide it into 8 to 10 equal parts.
 Roll each piece of dough into a ball, make it flat and place on a baking tray lined with baking paper.
 Cover with a cotton cloth for 15 minutes during which you are going to prepare the topping.